 Terrariums are closed environment miniature gardens.
 The closed nature of the container means that your miniature garden develops its own ecosystem.
 Whilst appearing complex, these beautiful terrariums are actually very simple to make and enjoy in your own home.

 Today we’ll be learning how to make a DIY terrarium.
-This post will also provide you with a few maintenance tips to keep your terrarium looking as fresh as possible.
+This post will also provide you with a few maintenance tips to keep your DIY terrarium looking as fresh as possible.

 A clear glass container, such as a jar with a lid.